palakons/ROS1/Palakon_ROS_Final_VISTEC_2_2020.md

 it means that the shell is looking for the python interpretor at the path `/usr/bin/python` which has not been existed.

-In most case we do have the python interpreter, they are only at the different path; we will have to run a shell command to create a symbolic link.
+In most cases we do have the python interpreter, they are only at a different path; we will have to run a shell command to create a symbolic link.

 ```bash
 cd /usr/bin